avishekavi143/todo-app/README.md

 ## Running the tests

-Add 6 to 7 todo task
+Add 6 to 7 todo task,
-Now You can Edit, View detail, Mark as complete, delete task.
-You can also see the task which are completed and Mark as Pending and delete the todo tasks.
+Now You can Edit, View detail, Mark as complete, Delete todo task.
+You can also see the task which are completed and can Mark as Pending and Delete the todo tasks.

 ## Built With